-29 Other key concepts
+31 Other key concepts

-30 Besides the widely recognized fundamental theorems for the three streams, there are a number of 31 equally important theorems that have not yet been labeled as "fundamental."32
+Besides the widely recognized fundamental theorems for the three streams, there are a number of equally important theorems that have not yet been labeled as "fundamental."

-The widely recognized Cauchy Integral Theorem is an excellent example, since it is a stepping stone to the fundamental theorem of complex integral calculus.
-In Chapter 4 we clarify the contributions of each of these special theorems.
+The widely recognized Cauchy Integral Theorem is an excellent example, since it is a stepping stone to Green's theorem and the fundamental theorem of complex integral calculus.
+In Section 1.5.3 (p.
+96) we clarify the contributions of each of these special theorems.

-Once these fundamental theorems of integration (Stream 3) have been mastered, the student is ready for the complex frequency domain, which takes us back to Stream 2 and the complex frequency $plane (s = \sigma + \omega_j \in \mathbb{C})$.
+Once these fundamental theorems of integration (Stream 3) have been mastered, the student is ready for the complex frequency domain, which takes us back to Stream 2 and the complex frequency plane ( $s = \sigma + \omega{\mathcal{I}} \in \mathbb{C}$ ).
 While the Fourier and Laplace transforms are taught in Mathematics courses, typically few physical connections are made, accordingly the concept of complex frequency is rarely mentioned.
-The complex frequency domain and causality are fundamentally related, and critical for the analysis of signals and systems.
+The complex frequency domain and causality are fundamentally related, and critical for the analysis of signals and systems, and especially the concept of impedance (Sect.
+1.4.3, p.
+75).

-31Statements of the theorem speak of intersections and constructions of curves, rather than compositions.
+&lt;sup>31Statements of the theorem speak of intersections and constructions of curves, rather than compositions.
 I find this somewhat confusing.
 For example, how does intersection differ from elimination, or construction from composition (Stillwell, 2010, p.
 119)?

-$^{^{32}}$ It is not clear what it takes to reach this more official sounding category.
+&lt;sup>32It is not clear what it takes to reach this more official sounding category.

-1 Without the concept of time and frequency, one cannot develop an intuition for the Fourier and 2 Laplace transform relationships, especially within the context of engineering and mathematical physics.
+Without the concept of time and frequency, one cannot develop an intuition for the Fourier and Laplace transform relationships, especially within the context of engineering and mathematical physics.